What’s school for?

 Differences in school performance

 Children differ in school performance.
 This is true for all countries and education systems globally (see figure below).
 These differences are heritable: about half of the differences in children’s school performance can be attributed to genetic influences.

 Genetic influence is caused by many thousands of DNA variants, each with a very small effect, that we inherit from our parents.
 These variants can be identified in genome-wide association studies (GWAS) that test the link between DNA and a target phenotype across the human genome in very large samples.
 For example, a study tested associations between DNA variants and how many years a person had spent in full time education in a sample of 1.1 million individuals (Lee et al., 2018).
 The identified DNA variants can be aggregated into so-called genome-wide polygenic scores that capture a person’s individual genetic predisposition for learning.

-In a recent study, we used genome-wide polygenic scores for learning and measures of family background to predict children’s differences in school performance from age 7 to 16 years.
+Predicting educational achievement from genomic measures and family background In one of our studies, we used genome-wide polygenic scores for learning and measures of family background to predict children’s differences in school performance from age 7 to 16 years.
 We found that 27% of the differences in children’s school performance over time can be attributed to their inherited DNA differences and their family background.
 That’s a lot of variance explained by factors that can be assessed at birth, long before children even set foot into a school.
-The full paper is here: https://www.biorxiv.org/content/10.1101/538108v2
+The full paper is here.